christopherandrade1/NetworkTrafficAnalysis/README.md

 Located all HTTPS packets from a capture not containing a certain IP address:  <br/>

-- Utilized a conditional statement to include all HTTPS alnog with the IP Address on a Wireshark capture: **ip.addr == 8.43.85.97 or tcp.port == 443**
+- Utilized a conditional statement to include all HTTPS along with the IP Address on a Wireshark capture: **ip.addr == 8.43.85.97 or tcp.port == 443**
 - To avoid order of execution errors in a compound conditional statement I included parentheses: **!(ip.addr == 8.43.85.97) and (tcp.port == 80 or tcp.port == 443)**

 <p align="center">